francisrigor96/CISC-3130-Movie-Homework/README.md

 Movie.java - contains info about a single movie object.
 MovieGenres.java - contains the method by implementing the Movie class.
 HW4Output.txt - a running of MovieGenres.java done on Netbeans
+movieinfo.csv - the file used for this homework